ARTICLE I. PROCEDURES

 I.3.
 Meetings of the Senate

 I.3.a.
-The senate will meet each month according to a schedule the dates and times of which must be set at the June meeting.
+The senate will meet each month according to a schedule the dates and times of which must be set at the beginning of the Senate term.
 Additional meetings may also be held at the request of the Chair.

 I.3.b.
 The June meeting is the annual organizational meeting for the year.
 The new Chair convenes this meeting and presides.
 The new Chair-Elect, Secretary, Parliamentarian, and senators are introduced.
 The senate then elects two senators to the Senate Executive Committee.
 Membership in the standing committees of the senate is then considered.
 The duties of officers are defined in Appendix A.